 In Vietnam, a clear differentiation exists between products that are VAT-exempt and those that are subject to a 0% VAT rate, as outlined in Circular 219/2013/TT-BTC.
 Precisely, exports and their accompanying delivery are categorized with a 0% VAT rate, and businesses engaged in this industry still need to fulfill the VAT registration and reporting procedures.

 If your business qualifies for corporate tax incentives, it becomes eligible for a tax exemption during the initial 4 years of operation.
-You can achieve tax exemption through two methods:

 Incomes of enterprises from the execution of new public sector-related projects in a disadvantaged area (geographic area) or extremely disadvantaged geographical area specified in the Appendix of Decree No. 218/2013/ND-CP.

 High-tech enterprises and agricultural enterprises utilizing high technologies receive tax exemption or reduction for a designated period.
-These incentives commence from the year they acquire the High-tech Enterprise Certificate or the Agriculture Enterprise Applying High Technologies Certificate.
+These incentives commence from the year in which they acquire the High-tech Enterprise Certificate or the Agriculture Enterprise Applying High Technologies Certificate.

 If your business meets the criteria for corporate tax incentives, it gains eligibility for tax exemption throughout its initial 4 years of operation.